 Alcohol Addiction & Treatment

 Since man first figured out how to crush grapes, alcohol addiction has been widely prevalent in our society.
-The pathological need to escape, coupled with the ability to do so through alcohol has, for thousands of years been the recipe for alcohol dependency.
+The pathological need to escape, coupled with the ability to do so through alcohol has, for thousands of years, been the recipe for alcohol dependency.
 The despair, wreckage to family, and disastrous nature of alcohol addiction ravages the alcoholic and creates a tornado of damage to those around them.
 In the early days, alcoholics were thrown in insane asylums and deemed men and women of weak will.
 Experimental treatments were performed like belladonna water treatment, being chained to radiators, and sedated with powerful narcotics.
 Fortunately, we have come a long way in the treatment of alcoholism over the past several generations.
+As we continue to evolve in our understanding and treatment methods, acknowledging the physical recovery aspects, such as recognizing the ‘signs your liver is healing,’ becomes crucial in the journey towards sobriety.

 Alcohol Rehab in Los Angeles

 Are you or someone you care about struggling with alcohol addiction?
 Do you have difficulty controlling your drinking?
 Does someone you love not seem to know when they’ve had too much?
 Are you noticing drastic changes in behaviors related to alcohol that are causing you concern?
 If any of these questions resonate with you, please call us now.
 We can help.
 At Muse we have been providing alcohol rehab treatment for years and want to support you or your loved one through this difficult journey.
 Our experienced clinical staff, expertly trained medical professionals and addiction specialist can walk you through this process and help you or your loved one begin the path to alcohol detox and recovery.

 At Muse, we implement an interdisciplinary approach to alcohol addiction rehabilitation, psychotherapeutic interventions/services (real time & impulse application based), themed group sessions, educational lectures (psycho-education), relapse prevention and cognitive retraining.
 These processes allow for a comprehensive and complete approach to the treatment of alcohol addiction.
 Please call us at 800-426-1818 and let us help you or your loved one start on the path to a better life.